RPGReki/reki.wtf/site/privacy.md

 The comment system of this site uses [Gravatar](https://gravatar.com){:target="_blank" rel="noopener nofollow"} for user icons.
 To avoid exposing your IP address to Gravatar, the images are proxied through this site.
-To avoid exposing your IP address social media sites, all share buttons are javascript-less versions that don't require communication with the social media sites.
+To avoid exposing your IP address to social media sites, all share buttons are javascript-less versions that don't require communication with the social media sites.
 However, clicking on a sharing button will direct you to the associated social media page.

 ## Commenting

-By commenting you accept your name and your comment being displayed on the site.
+By commenting, you accept your name and your comment being displayed on the site.
-Your IP address will be saved but only used to combat spam.
-Your eMail address is used to calculate your Gravatar URL.
+Your email address is used to calculate your Gravatar URL.